kangk1204/Octopus-toolkit2/doc/error.rst

 Err004
 ^^^^^^

 Not all data in the GEO can be processed with the Octopus-toolkit.
-Octopus-toolkit check the following information before processing it.
+Octopus-toolkit check the following information before the processing.
 ``Organism``, ``Library strategy``, ``Instrument model``, and ``FTP Address(SRA Experiment)``).
 (Important)

 * DataSet for GSE79452 (Ex : `GSE79452 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE79452>`_)